 Automobile Service Stations are required to provide one parking space for each gas pump.
-In this case, a total of 10 parking spaces are required.
-Retail stores are required to provide a total of 2.5 spaces for every thousand square feet of floor area, or 12 spaces.
-The total parking required on site is therefore 22 spaces.
+In this case, a total of eight parking spaces are required.
+Retail stores are required to provide a total of 2.5 spaces for every thousand square feet of floor area, or 9.8 spaces.
+Drive-in uses are required to provide a total of 5 spaces for every thousand square feet of floor area, or 2.5 spaces.
+The total parking required on site is 21 spaces.

-The Applicant has proposed to meet this standard by providing 12 traditional parking spaces, specifically intended to meet the parking demands related to the retail business.
-An additional 10 spaces have also been provided in front of the pump islands.
+The Applicant has proposed to meet this standard by providing 14 traditional parking spaces, specifically intended to meet the parking demands related to the retail business.
+An additional eight spaces have also been provided in front of the pump islands.
 The two distinct types of uses proposed on site require different types of parking.
 While the site will attract a limited number of retail-only customers, the gas station will attract customers who may finalize transactions at the pumps or who may elect to complete transactions inside while making purchases within the convenience store.
 These customers will be provided with a covered walkway to the convenience store from the island parking and fueling stations.
 This standard is met.